 - Size of your home: As you might expect, the bigger your house, the more paint it will take to cover the exterior.
 You’ll also pay more in labor costs.

 - Type of paint used: There’s an enormous range of paint quality, and high-end brands may cost twice as much as lower-grade paints.
 While it doesn’t much matter whether you use an oil-based or latex-based paint, your choice of finish can affect the price.
-In general, paint with matte finish costs less than high-gloss paint.
+In general, paint with a matte finish costs less than high-gloss paint.

 - Who does the work: Labor can easily be your biggest expense.
 Typically, paint pros charge between $25 and $75 per hour.
-Typically, though, contractors will offer a flat rate bid for the project.
+Typically, though, contractors will offer a flat-rate bid for the project.

 Cost of Painting the Interior

 Interior paint costs are driven by many of the same factors, including the size of the home, which rooms you focus on, and the type of paint you use.
 The condition of your walls matters, too.
 If yours have major stains or uneven surfaces, you may need one or more coats of primer to ensure smooth coverage, which can add to the total cost.